KristaProkop/rel/README.md

 ## run dev server
 npm run start
 ```
 App is served at [port 3000](http://localhost:3000/)

+# What it does

+The task:
+> Build a web page that displays a histogram that is capable of visualizing average rainfall per month by US city.

+This project is comprised of a static web app and an express server.
+The server serves
+one endpoint which takes a city name and responds with data corresponding to that city.
+The sample data backing the endpoint is static JSON data in the [json](./json/) directory.

 Example request to retrieve weather by month: